humberto-aguiar/churn_prediction/README.md

 [<img alt="Streamlit" src="https://img.shields.io/badge/Streamlit-FF4B4B?style=for-the-badge&logo=Streamlit&logoColor=white"/>](https://churn-streamlit-humberto.herokuapp.com/)

-#### This project was made by Humberto Aguiar.
+#### This project was carried by [Humberto Aguiar](https://www.linkedin.com/in/humberto-aguiar-840108179/).
 # 1. Business Problem.

-A Bank is experimenting an increase in numbers of customer churn and needs a way to reduce these numbers.
+A bank is experimenting an increase in numbers of customer churn and needs to find a method to reduce these numbers.

 # 2. Business Assumptions.
-- Customer Churn can be predicted.
+- Customer Churn can be predicted to some degree.
 - Customer Churn can be prevented with incentives such as coupons/gift cards.
 - Customer Churn is affected by factors present in the dataset.

 # 3. Solution Strategy
 - Explore data to:
     - Answer business questions.
-    - Generate nsights.
+    - Generate insights.

 My strategy to solve this challenge was:
 - Create an ML classification model to predict customers that are more likely to churn.